elifesciences/elife-xpub/docs/incidents/2019-02-06-multiple-file-uploads.md

 10:00 standup in which the overwriting file name issues is discussed and parked in favor of parallel file uploads

-10:42 ticket created by Hem to make files upload in parallel as a prerequisite for other tickets, in the Todo column
+10:42 ticket created by Hem to make files upload in parallel as a prerequisite for other tickets.

+Inadvertently added in the Todo column

 Peter understood that the file uploads issues were all to be parked, in favor of documentation